-The simple answer is that Kilimanjaro can safely be climbed 365 days of the year, but that for the best weather trekkers are advised to aim to climb as close to the middle of these these periods as their circumstances allow:
+But the simple answer is that while Kilimanjaro can safely be climbed 365 days of the year, for the best weather trekkers are advised to aim to climb as close to the middle of these these periods as their circumstances allow:

-Generally speaking - as the above statistics demonstrate - most climbers avoid climbing Kilimanjaro during the two rainy seasons each year.
-The main reason for this is that climbing in the rain is simply less enjoyable for most people and means missing out on many beautiful views and photographic opportunities.
+Generally speaking - as the above recommendation suggests demonstrate - most climbers avoid climbing Kilimanjaro during the two rainy seasons each year.
+The main reason for this is that climbing in the rain is simply less enjoyable for some people and means missing out on many beautiful views and photographic opportunities.